setting up the star tracker

 Camera settings change with each lens, sky, and target, but I do have a starting routine.

-On a heavy, level tripod with the tracker OFF, I keep exposures short enough that stars stay round.
-That might mean something like 20 to 25 seconds at a wide focal length, with the lens wide open or close to it, and an ISO high enough that stars show clearly on the preview… about 2000-3200 ISO.
+On a heavy, level tripod with the tracker OFF, I’ll do a few test exposures (focus, composition, cropping).
+That might mean something like 20 to 25 seconds at a wide focal length\, with the lens wide open or close to it, and ISO high enough that stars show clearly on the preview… about 1600-2500 ISO.
 I might take several test shots, review them, and adjust.
 Again, at this point the tracker is not rotating.

-Then, with the tracker running, I test longer exposures.
-I might try 60 seconds, then 90, then 120.
+Then, with the tracker running, I test with longer exposures.
+I might try 60 seconds, then 90, then 120 and double check for alignment (stars remain sharp).
 Once I feel confident, I jump to five minutes.
-I still keep the lens near its 2nd widest aperture and set ISO much lower to counter the greater shutter time until the histogram lifts off the left side without blowing out the bright stars.
-If I have a prime lens (set focal length, doesn’t zoom) the image quality can be even better.
+I will keep the lens near its 2nd widest aperture (widest aperture commonly does less well for most lenses) and set the ISO much lower (100-800, depending on what I see) to counter the longer shutter time until I can see histogram cleanly away from the sides.
+If I have a prime lens (these have a set focal length, don’t zoom) the image quality can be better with less distortion than zoom lenses.

 From there I respond to what I see on the screen.
-These are starting points, not rules.
-Real progress comes from paying attention to how each change affects your images and adjusting from there.
+These are guidelines, not rules.
+Pay attention to how each change affects your images and adjusting from there.

 Dealing With Dew, Frost, and Cold Nights